Does Core Web Vitals Matter? What Do They Do?

 That is exactly the kind of horrible user experience Google wants to avoid with Core Web Vitals.

 Core Web Vitals are three indicators that Google uses to evaluate a website’s loading speed, responsiveness, and visual stability.
-In other words, they help to decide if a website gives a positive or negative user experience.
+In other words, they help determine whether a website provides a positive or negative user experience.

 So, why do these Core Web Vitals matter?

-Google aims to ensure that the websites it suggests in its search results provide an enjoyable experience for users.
+Google aims to ensure that the websites it suggests in its search results provide a pleasant user experience.
 After all, if a website is slow, unresponsive, and graphically unstable, you’re not likely to stay for long.

-That is why websites with higher Core Web Vitals ratings may appear higher in Google search results, providing them an edge in gaining more visitors and prospective customers.
+That is why websites with higher Core Web Vitals ratings may appear higher in Google search results, giving them an edge in gaining more visitors and prospective customers.

 We will discuss about what are core web vitals.

-Do core web vitals matter and their impact on user experience and search?
+Do core web vitals matter and have an impact on user experience and search?

 Let’s begin!